unixtech/unixtech.github.io/content/pages/about.md

 I study popular tech across wide range of spectrums - Programming languages, Graphical illustrations and more.
 In doing so I try to uncover some of the best practices of doing certain things.
 Here, I share it with world!

-I am always available to discuss bright product ideas that can bring next revolution!

 <center>
 ###By being here You can expect to learn on
 </center>

-- "Programming" stuff
+- Programming 'stuff'
-- Data science in way it affects human life
+- Data science
-- Tech politics

-> Essential question I am trying to answer here is "how to live better".
+- Politics in Technology

 <!--No, toll claims to answer all questions but will try to clear up things.-->